Nori-zk/eth-processor/README.md

 Make sure to clear your o1js cache, if it exists already.
 Setup your `.env` file in the root directory.
 Set `MINA_RPC_NETWORK_URL=<url>`, `NETWORK=<mainnet or devnet or litenet>` and your `SENDER_PRIVATE_KEY`.

-Run `npm run deploy`.
+Run `npm run deploy <storeHashInHex>`.
 After which `.env.nori-eth-processor` will have been created in the root directory of the project.

 ```
 ZKAPP_PRIVATE_KEY=...
 ZKAPP_ADDRESS=...
 ```

-Copy these to your `.env` file (Note omit this step when running with NETWORK=lightnet).
+Copy these to your `.env` file (Note omit this step when testing).

 ## How to submit a new converter proof